-In this prospective longitudinal study, we examined how Social Anxiety Disorder affected the way mothers communicated to their children the meaning of the potentially socially challenging topic of starting school, an event which the children were soon going to face.
-We used a picture book to elicit maternal narratives about the school experience, and then coded what the mothers said on dimensions of parenting relevant to the transmission of anxiety.
-We also investigated how both maternal disorder and these narratives related to the children's development - that is, the children's own representations of school, and the occurrence of Social Anxiety Disorder and internalizing problems.
-In addressing these questions, we considered it important to take account of two key child characteristics measured directly in infancy, behavioral inhibition and insecure attachment, both of which have been proposed to raise the risks for the development of anxiety (Murray, Creswell, & Cooper, 2009).
+In this prospective longitudinal study, we examined how SAnxD affected the way mothers communicated to their children the meaning of the potentially socially challenging topic of starting school, an event which the children were soon going to face.
+We used a picture book to elicit maternal narratives about the school experience and then coded what the mothers said on dimensions of parenting relevant to the transmission of anxiety.
+We also investigated how both maternal disorder and these narratives related to the children's development, that is, the children's own representations of school and the occurrence of SAnxD and internalizing problems.
+In addressing these questions, we considered it important to take account of two key child characteristics measured directly in infancy, BI and insecure attachment, both of which have been proposed to raise the risks for the development of anxiety (Murray, Creswell, & Cooper, 2009).

-With regard to maternal narratives themselves, as predicted, we found that child characteristics were indeed associated with mothers' narrative style.
+As predicted, we found that child characteristics were associated with mothers' narrative style.
 Thus, mothers of children who had been classified as insecurely attached were more likely to attribute vulnerability to their child and to use more threat attributions.
-More threat attributions also tended to be more evident amongst mothers of children who were behaviorally inhibited.
+More threat attributions also tended to be more evident among mothers of children who were behaviorally inhibited.
 However, even when these child characteristics were taken into account, clear differences emerged in the way socially anxious and control mothers discussed school.
-First, in line with predictions, we found that, compared to non-anxious mothers, those who were socially anxious were less encouraging of their child in their talk about starting school.
-Thus, control group mothers would typically draw on their child's previous positive experiences, and provide links between these and the forthcoming transition.
-For example, they might note physical similarities between a child depicted at school in the picture book and an actual child well known to the family; or they might comment on how the children in the book were engaged in an activity at school that the study child enjoyed.
-In using this narrative feature, therefore, non-anxious mothers effectively guided their child to see starting school as something that would be enjoyable, and as falling within the child's existing realm of experience and competence.
-By contrast, such encouragement strategies were less frequent in the narratives of index mothers, and instead they were more likely to describe the experience of going to school as one that their child might find difficult to manage, and one that carried potential threat.
-For example, a picture depicting a school helper escorting the children across the road could invite comments such as 'that lady is there to make sure you don't get killed when you go to school'.
-Notably, while the two groups of children expressed similar levels of worry about the forthcoming transition, how the mothers responded to such expressions differed according to the mother's own social anxiety, with index group mothers more often ignoring their children's evident concern.
-It is important to note that these differences between socially anxious and non-anxious mothers still held when account was taken of whether or not mothers still met full diagnostic criteria for Social Anxiety Disorder beyond the child's second year.
-Whether this effect was a function of the high anxious symptomatology of remitted mothers, or of residual cognitive characteristics of those who have experienced disorder is unclear, but it is in any case consistent with evidence of sustained impairments in previously anxious individuals (Mathews, May, Mogg, & Eysenck, 1990), including in the parenting role (Cooper & Eke, 1999).
+In line with predictions, we found that, compared to nonanxious mothers, those who were socially anxious were less encouraging of their child in their talk about starting school.
+Thus, control group mothers would typically draw on their child's previous positive experiences and provide links between these and the forthcoming transition.
+For example, they might note physical similarities between a child depicted at school in the picture book and an actual child well known to the family, or they might comment on how the children in the book were engaged in an activity at school that the study child enjoyed.
+In using this narrative feature, therefore, nonanxious mothers effectively guided their children to see starting school as something that would be enjoyable and as falling within the child's existing realm of experience and competence.
+By contrast, such encouragement strategies were less frequent in the narratives of index mothers; they were more likely to describe the experience of going to school as one that their child might find difficult to manage and one that carried potential threat.
+For example, a picture depicting a school helper escorting the children across the road could invite comments such as "that lady is there to make sure you don't get killed when you go to school."